Lesson video

 Here's a summary of what we covered.

-Armitage was inspired to write "About His Person" by reading news reports of people who were found dead.
+Armitage inspired to write about his person by reading news reports of people who have found it.

 He says he was fascinated by the idea you could build a picture of someone's character from the objects they had on them.

-Armitage was inspired to write "Poem" from reading different biographies and autobiographies.
+Armitage's inspired to write poem from reading different biographies and autobiographies.

 He suggests that reading different biographies can give us a completely different impression of the same person.